 - Je cuisine pendant une heure – I am cooking for one hour = I am preparing food for one hour

 However, one could say: “j’aime le poulet cuisiné à l’indienne” meaning I like chicken prepared the Indian way… But it is not common.

-3 – Faire la Cuisine = to Cook as in to Prepare Food, to do the Cooking
+3 – Faire la Cuisine = to do the Cooking

 “Faire la cuisine” is never followed by the thing that you prepare.
 The focus is on the action itself.

 - J’aime faire la cuisine – I like to cook = I like to prepare food

 - Chez nous, c’est mon mari qui fait la cuisine – at our home, it’s my husband who cooks = he prepares the food

 So “cuisiner” can always replace “faire la cuisine”, but “faire la cuisine” cannot always replace “cuisiner” 🤔